MicroEJ/docs/Tutorials/tutorialDebugGUIperformancesIssues.rst

 Here are the steps required to use a robot in the MicroEJ environment:

 - Record the robot input events

-    - For this, you need a simple EventHandler which intercepts incoming events, for example from a Pointer, then passes them on to the real event handler
+    - For this, you need a simple EventHandler which intercepts incoming events, for example from a Pointer, then passes them on to the real event handler.
 - Start the usage of the new 'Watcher' logic after the UI has started
     - With this, the watching of the Pointer envents is initiated for the whole application.
 - Create a Robot